Creating the Sketchtoon Coffee Calendar

 Concepts and Research

 The first task was to select which coffee drinks I would feature for each of the 12 months of the year.
-I had the classics settled (espresso, latte, mocha, cappuccino, iced coffee, cafe au lait) but needed several more unique drinks, not available on any other calendar, to round it out.
+I had the classics settled (espresso, latte, mocha, cappuccino, iced coffee, cafe au lait) but needed several more unique drinks, which were not available on any other calendar, to round it out.

 For this I turned to Wikipedia, searching first for classic coffee drinks, then following links on those entries to find unusual drinks like the Flat White and Greek Frappe.